LasalJayawardena/Context-Driven-Multi-Query-Resolution/README.md

-# Context Driven Multi-Query Resolution for iSee: Enhancing Explainability through Interactive Clarifications
+# Context Driven Multi-Query Resolution using LLM-RAG to support the Revision of Explainability needs

-This repository contains code and assets related to the paper titled "Context Driven Multi-Query Resolution for iSee: Enhancing Explainability through Interactive Clarifications".
+This repository contains code and assets related to the paper titled "Context Driven Multi-Query Resolution using LLM-RAG to support the Revision of Explainability needs".

 ## Keywords